-Biological or Chemical Release
+Biological or Chemical Release: Evacuation

-Alert: Administration or office staff will announce to staff "This is an evacuation to ..." by PA.
+- 1. Alert: Administration or office staff will announce to staff "This is an evacuation to ..." by PA. - 2.
 Staff and students will immediately vacate the buildings in an orderly fashion utilizing the evacuation routes.
-Take emergency binders and walkie talkies.
+Take emergency binders and walkie talkies. - 3.
+Follow directions from the Incident Command Team.
+Maintain radio contact. - 4.
 All staff will stay with students at the relocation site and take roll.
 If students are to be released to parents/guardians, the Family Reunification Process will ensue.

-If the relocation site is unsafe, wait for the Incident Commander's instructions.

-An "ALL CLEAR" signal indicates conditions are safe for returning to buildings.
+- 5. If the relocation site is unsafe, wait for the Incident Commander's instructions. - 6.
+An "ALL CLEAR" signal indicates conditions are safe for returning to buildings. - 7.
 Assist persons who may need assistance and render first aid as necessary.

-Bomb Threat/Threat Of violence
+Bomb Threat/ Threat Of Violence